 Four Lakes isn’t just for beginners.
 It’s a great place to brush up on your skills before that vacation to Vermont or Vail.
 The entire area is open to skiers and snowboarders of any level, and they also offer race training for skiers and a terrain park with a variety of boxes, rails and pipes.
 Whatever your level of experience, Four Lakes can accommodate.
 Just ask any one of the 20,000 skiers and boarders who visited last season.

 Passes, Parties and More!

-You can purchase a season pass for $325 and rip it up on the pow pow (translation: ski or snowboard) from mid-December until the season’s over – usually late February or early March.
+You can purchase a season pass for $325 and rip it up on the pow pow (translation: ski or snowboard) from mid-December until the season’s over—usually late February or early March.
 Can’t commit to the whole season?
-Buy a daily pass when you get the itch – those cost $28, but only $20 on Tuesdays and $17 on Fridays.
+Buy a daily pass when you get the itch—those range from $20-$28, depending on the day.

 Have a kiddo with a winter birthday and looking for an activity that doesn’t involve having 15 kids in your house?
 Get them outside in the fresh air and send them home exhausted.
 Four Lakes throws awesome birthday parties for groups of 10 or more.
 Choose a package that includes slope tickets, lessons and rentals or any combination of the three.
-Pizza and unlimited soda are just $5 per person, and they’ll block out a section of the cafeteria for your celebration.
+Pizza and unlimited soda are an additional fee, and they’ll block out a section of the cafeteria for your celebration.

 ‘Tis the season, so bundle up, grab your brain buckets (translation: helmets) and head to Four Lakes for some outdoor fun this winter.
-Be sure to check their website to make sure the hills have opened for the season.
+Be sure to check their website to make sure the hills are open.

 Four Lakes Alpine Snowsports